jrob200/premium-supplemental-repo/entrepreneurship/03-preparing-to-make-your-mvp.md

-# How to Build and Launch Your Minimum Viable Product
+# A Practical Guide to Launching Your MVP - Part 1

 Welcome!
 This is a new series on how to build and launch a Minimum Viable Product (or MVP for short).
 In this series, I will cover how you can develop your MVP by walking you through each stage of the process and along the way I will breakdown terminology and share stories from founders who have done it.